Play Live Radio

 Abbey Leibert/WAER News

-Experts in marketing and economics, such as Sunderesh Heragu, Regents Professor and John Hendricks chair at Oklahoma State University suggest certain items like “locally sourced, locally produced, one-of-a-kind-artifacts have a competitive advantage during the holiday season”.
+Despite the threat of rising costs, experts in marketing and economics like Sunderesh Heragu with Oklahoma State University predict certain items like “locally sourced, locally produced, one-of-a-kind-artifacts [will] have a competitive advantage during the holiday season.”

 A man sitting behind a computer in his shop, Salt City Wearhouse, with a rack of jeans and other vintage clothing